 GCS systems are available to national scientists and researchers from academia and industry through several different allocation programs.
 Researchers at German Universities and publicly funded research institutions are eligible to apply.
 Additionally, European researchers can access GCS resources through the Partnership for Advance Computing in Europe.
 Below, current and prospective users can find information on how to access GCS resources, including guidelines, important dates, and user obligations after receiving time on GCS resources.

 Large-scale projects are characterised by projects that require a large amount of computing time over longer periods of time.
 In detail, projects are classified as “Large-Scale” if they require 2% of the systems’ annual production in terms of estimated availability.
-This requirement can be translated into different values.
-For the supercomputers Hawk and SuperMUC-NG we give the requirement in terms of core-hours.
-The projects’ minimal requirements should be at least 45 Mcore-h on SuperMUC-NG.

 Large-scale projects go through a competitive review and resource allocation process established by the GCS.
 A "Call for Large-Scale Projects" is published by the Gauss Centre twice a year.
 Deadlines for calls are usually at the end of winter and at the end of summer of each year.
 An overview of the approved GCS large-scale projects is available here.